 - Is cost-efficient—FIA can deploy these at a “utility” price.

-FIA relies heavily on our compliance groups in the U.S., U.K. and Asia to prioritize topics.
+FIA relies heavily on FIA committees in the U.S., U.K. and Asia to prioritize topics.
 An initial survey of these groups yielded a substantial list of topics we are considering.

-FIA has partnered with a U.K. based training company, Eukleia, which has particular expertise in derivatives.
-They work with our compliance groups to draft content.
-Our compliance groups evaluate the scripts, review drafts, and contribute content when appropriate.
+FIA partners with Subject Matter Experts to develop content.
+Industry professionals evaluate the scripts, review drafts, and contribute content when appropriate.
 We also call on outside counsel as appropriate to help us write and/or review content.

 Users should be able to complete each course in the following timeframe: